 These are a perfect treat with coffee or tea.
 Or even as part of a cheese board.
 Yvette, in her book suggests pairing these lovely, sugar crunchy topped morsels with blue cheese.
 I can totally see that.
 The yin and yang of it all.
 The spicy sweetness and crispness of the cake contrasted with the creamy and tangy savouriness of the cheese.
 Now I want some blue cheese in the house.
 Best go off to get some!

-A classic British treat, this lovely buttery pastry is filled with dried currants, sultanas, cloves, lemon and orange zest and brandy.
-Fragrant and perfect with a coffee or even on a cheese board- they go amazingly with blue cheese!
+A classic British treat, this lovely buttery pastry is filled with dried currants, sultanas, cloves, lemon and orange zests and brandy.
+Fragrant and perfect with coffee.
+Or think outside the box and see these on a cheese board- they go amazingly with blue cheese!

-- 1 dried bay leaf discard middle stem and crush the leaf into small pieces
+- 1 dried bay leaf discard the middle stem and crush the leaf into small pieces.

 - 1 star anise